bjbr-dev/hippity/CONTRIBUTING.md

 ### Testing

 Please update the tests to reflect your code changes.
-Pull requests will not be accepted if they are failing on [Gitlab CI](https://gitlab.com/berkeleybross/hippity/pipelines).
+Pull requests will not be accepted if they are failing on [GitHub CI](https://github.com/berkeleybross/hippity/pipelines).

 ### Documentation